Logo: Young Researchers Science Day

 REVIEW 2023

-Young researchers showcase their talents
+Ulm University’s early-career researchers showcase their work

-Ulm University celebrated its young researchers at the 3rd Young Researchers' Science Day.
-At the heart of the event was the Science Slam, in which six young researchers competed against each other.
-The winners, Dr Maximilian Förster and Luisa de Roy, shared the prize money totalling EUR 80,000.
+As part of the 3rd Young Researchers’ Science Day, Ulm University celebrated its early-career researchers.
+The highlight of the event was the Science Slam, where six young researchers competed against each other.
+The winners, Dr. Maximilian Förster and Luisa de Roy, shared a total prize of €80,000.

 f.l.t.r.